12Thomas/Tnote/README.md

-# An emotional vents
+# An emotional vents,or a notebook
-# push 'Esc' to clean the screen
+# press 'Esc' to clean the screen